tysonwu/vscode-dvd-bouncer/README.md

 This extension brings the famous DVD logo bouncing screensaver to VSCode by adding a panel under Explorer.

 - [x] Customizable text
+- [x] Option to show screensaver on main panel

 ### **TODO**
 - [ ] Customizable font
 - [ ] Customizable font style
 - [ ] Customizable move speed
 - [ ] Customizable list of colors
-- [ ] Option to enable/disable color changes upon bounce
+- [ ] Option to enable/disable color changes
-- [ ] Option to show screensaver on main panel
 - [ ] Option to use the actual DVD logo
+- [ ] To work well with light themes by tuning colors.

 ## Using VSCode DVD Bouncer